paulmackinlay/state-machine/docs/05-events.md

 When it comes to processing events, understanding the thread interaction in a `StateMachine` is important.
 It is typical for events to originate on I/O threads (like a messaging or RPC thread), however when you need to fire an event from a `StateAction` it will originate in the current thread.
-In order handle programatic flow originating from different threads in a consistent way, by default `GenericStateMachine` hands off processing to a single thread executor.
+In order to handle programatic flow originating from different threads in a consistent way, by default `GenericStateMachine` hands off processing to a single thread executor.
 This has the effect of

-- quickly freeing I/O threads thereby avoid blocking
+- quickly freeing I/O threads which avoids blocking
 - avoid thread contention when events originate on the current thread
 - guarantees events to be processed in the same order they were received
 - being thread-safe